Art-of-Coding/bus/README.md

 <a name="removepattern"></a>
 ### bus.removePattern (label: string): Bus

-Renoves a topic pattern with the given label.
+Removes a topic pattern with the given label.

 * This method will throw if the label doesn't exist
 * This method returns the bus instance, so calls can be chained